惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 • Vega targets real-world formats like mobile driver’s licenses and the EU Digital Identity Wallet, is built in Rust, and will be open sourced soon.

-AI is transforming how people interact with digital, from AI-powered assistants to autonomous agents that act on a user’s behalf.
+AI is transforming how people interact with digital services, from AI-powered assistants to autonomous agents that act on a user’s behalf.
 As these capabilities grow, so does the value of strong digital identity: users need reliable ways to establish trust, whether proving they are human or sharing a credential with an AI-mediated service.
 Government-issued credentials are still the strongest foundation for trust, but today’s verification methods often require people to hand them over.
 As AI agents begin acting on behalf of humans and interacting with decentralized systems, the need for fast, privacy-preserving ways to prove credentials will only grow.

 These needs are already materializing in policy.
 Governments are moving quickly to formalize digital identity.
 The EU Digital Identity (EUDI) framework aims to make digital wallets available to all EU citizens, and efforts like the EU’s age-verification blueprint and the UK’s Online Safety Act mandate government ID-based methods for age checks.
 Application providers face a double bind: they must either use less accurate approaches like AI-based age estimation, or compromise user privacy by requiring ID uploads.